Bubble tea: Ice and sugar level

 Bubble tea shops often give customers the option of choosing the amount of ice or sugar in their drink.
-Ice levels are usually specified ordinally (e.g., no ice, less ice, normal ice, more ice), and sugar levels in quarterly intervals (e.g., 0%, 25%, 50%, 75%, 100%).
+Ice levels are usually specified (e.g., no ice, less ice, normal ice, more ice), and sugar levels in 25% increments (e.g., 0%, 25%, 50%, 75%, 100%), though these options vary by shop as there is no standardized recipe.
+Some shops also offer hot bubble tea as an alternative to the standard cold preparation.

+"Boozy Boba"

+In recent years, alcoholic variations of bubble tea, sometimes referred to as “boozy boba,” have emerged in bars and specialty beverage shops.
+These drinks typically combine traditional bubble tea ingredients such as milk tea or fruit tea with alcoholic spirits, including vodka, rum, or soju.
+Boozy boba has gained popularity among adult consumers and reflects the ongoing adaptation of bubble tea within global beverage trends.
+There is even a sparkling vodka seltzer with four different fruit flavors called "Boozy Boba."

 Packaging

 In Southeast Asia, bubble tea is usually packaged in a plastic takeaway cup, sealed with plastic or a rounded cap.
 New entrants into the market have attempted to distinguish their products by packaging it in bottles and other shapes.
 Some have used sealed plastic bags.
-Nevertheless, the plastic takeaway cup with a sealed cap is still the most common packaging method.